JesusTimaure/tb3-birrt-pure-pursuit-navigation/README.md

   - Outputs velocity commands to the robot
 This structure separates task sequencing, planning, and control, mirroring real-world autonomy pipelines.

+## Navigation Algorithm
+Two trees are grown:
+- One from the current robot pose
+- One from goal position
+At each iteration:
+1. Sample a random point
+2. Extend both trees toward the sample
+3. Attempt to connect them
+4. Validate collision-free segments

+Once connected, the resulting path is extracted and post-processed by the local planner

+## Local Planning and Control (Pure Pursuit)
+One from the current robot pose

+One from the goal position

+At each iteration:

+Sample a random point

+Extend both trees toward the sample

+Attempt to connect them

+Validate collision-free segments

+Once connected, the resulting path is extracted and post-processed into intermediate goals.

 Ensures sequential execution of

 Global Planner (Modified Bi-RRT Node)